kaciewebster/podcast-recommender/README.md

 ## Exploration

-Since the recommender was built on the text descriptions, categories, and languages associated with each podcast, let's take a look at them.
+Since the recommender was built on the text descriptions associated with each podcast, let's take a look at them.

 ### The Descriptions